 Accessory dwelling units shall not change the single-family residential character of the premises or the neighborhood.
 Any additional exterior entrances, which may be created within the single-family dwelling, shall be located at the side or rear of the structure.

-An accessory dwelling unit shall be subordinate to the principal dwelling unit and shall contain no greater than thirty-five percent (35%) less than half of the total habitable area within the existing single-family structure or a maximum of one thousand (1000) six hundred fifty (650) square feet, whichever is less.
+An accessory dwelling unit shall be subordinate to the principal dwelling unit and shall contain less than half of the total habitable area within the existing single-family structure or a maximum of one thousand (1000), whichever is less.

 The accessory dwelling unit shall be self-contained, with separate cooking, sleeping, and sanitary facilities for use by the occupant(s).